Cloud-CV/EvalAI/docs/source/configuration.md

   - **dataset_split_id**: Id of `dataset_split`

   - **visibility**: It will set the visibility of the numbers corresponding to metrics for this `challenge_phase_split`.
-Select one of the following positive integers based on the visibility level you want:
+Select one of the following positive integers based on the visibility level you want:(Optional Default is `3`)

   - **leaderboard_decimal_precision**: Positive integer field used for varying the leaderboard decimal precision.
 Default value is `2`.